NavpreetDevpuri/dash/README.md

 4. ⬜ Admin simulation interface with Blockly
 5. ⬜ Comprehensive test coverage
 6. ⬜ Production deployment pipeline
+7. ⬜ Frontend implementation with React and Material UI

+## 🔭 What's Next for Dash

+I plan to continue development during weekends and free time, focusing on implementing the UI, improving various tools, and exploring different approaches to writing agents.
+My goal is to steadily enhance Dash's capabilities while maintaining its core vision of providing truly personal AI agents that understand and act according to each user's unique needs and preferences.

 ## 🔧 Development Guidelines